Daniel Winnik: Playing career

 After two seasons in the Ontario Provincial Junior A Hockey League (OPJHL) with the Wexford Raiders, Winnik joined the college hockey ranks with the University of New Hampshire of Hockey East.
-Following his freshman year, Winnik was drafted 265th overall in the 2004 NHL Entry Draft by the Phoenix Coyotes.
+Following his freshman year, Winnik was drafted 265th overall in the 2004 NHL entry draft by the Phoenix Coyotes.
 He found his scoring touch with the Wildcats in his sophomore year, scoring 18 goals for 40 points and was one of UNH's best in being named to the NCAA Northeast Regional All-Tournament team.
 In his junior year, Daniel consolidated his break-out year by leading the Wildcats with 26 assists and finishing fifth in the Hockey East in scoring with 41 points.
 He was named as Hockey East player of the month for November and was selected to the Hockey East Second All-Star Team.
 After completing a three-year career with New Hampshire he signed a three-year entry-level contract with the Coyotes on March 31, 2006.
 He immediately made his professional debut with American Hockey League (AHL) affiliate, the San Antonio Rampage, to finish the 2005–06 season.

 In his first full professional year in 2006–07, Winnik played in a checking role with the Rampage scoring 21 points in 66 games while also spending a stint in the ECHL with secondary affiliate, the Phoenix RoadRunners.
 In 2007–08, Winnik made the Coyotes line-up out of training camp and scored his first NHL goal in his debut on October 4, 2007, in a 3–2 win against the St. Louis Blues.
 At the end of his first NHL year Winnik had established himself as a regular in the Coyotes team and was looked upon, by coach Wayne Gretzky, as the team's top penalty killer.

 Winnik with the Phoenix Coyotes in 2009.

 After a promising start to his NHL career, Dan suffered a sophomore slump in 2008–09, scoring just 7 points in 49 games.
-Seldom used as a reserve forward,d he was assigned to San Antonio on a 5-game conditioning stint on January 1, 2009.
+Seldom used as a reserve forward, he was assigned to San Antonio on a 5-game conditioning stint on January 1, 2009.
 He was then re-signed to an arbitrated one-year contract on July 24, 2009.
 Winnik quickly rebounded in the following 2009–10 season, regaining a checking line role and finding his scoring touch, tying his career high with 15 assists.
 As part of a resurgent Coyotes team he made his playoff debut appearing scoreless in 7 games against the Detroit Red Wings.

-On June 28, 2010, Winnik was traded by the Coyotes to the Colorado Avalanche for a fourth-round pick in the 2012 NHL Entry Draft.
+On June 28, 2010, Winnik was traded by the Coyotes to the Colorado Avalanche for a fourth-round pick in the 2012 NHL entry draft.
 He was then signed to a two-year contract with the Avalanche on July 2, 2010.